datashizteam/A4/README.story.md

 Fill out `template-data/meta.json`

-##### Analytics

-For New American Economy analytics use `UA-18821235-10`.

 #### Copy

 Using a Google Doc for copy is recommended.
 We use [ArchieML](http://archieml.org) as a micro CMS.

 **Setup Google doc**

-- Copy the template Google Doc in the PNAE Google Drive in Research -> Projects -> Data Viz Blog
+- Create new Google Doc
-- Click `Share` button -> advanced -> Change... -> to "Anyone with this link" (Not just within the NAE network)
+- Click `Share` button -> advanced -> Change... -> to "Anyone with this link"
 - In the address bar, grab the ID - eg. ...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit
 - In the file `config.json` in root of project, paste in the ID